Charles Smith Rutherford: First World War

 For most conspicuous bravery, initiative and devotion to duty.
 When in command of an assaulting party Lt.
 Rutherford found himself a considerable distance ahead of his men, and at the same moment observed a fully armed strong enemy party outside a "Pill Box" ahead of him.
 He beckoned to them with his revolver to come to him, in return they waved to him to come to them.
 This he boldly did, and informed them that they were prisoners.
 This fact an enemy officer disputed and invited Lt.
 Rutherford to enter the "Pill Box", an invitation he discreetly declined.
 By masterly bluff, however, he persuaded the enemy that they were surrounded, and the whole party of 45, including two officers and three machine guns, surrendered to him.

 Subsequently, he induced the enemy officer to stop the fire of an enemy machine-gun close by, and Lt.
 Rutherford took advantage of the opportunity to hasten the advance of his men to his support.

 Lt.
 Rutherford then observed that the right assaulting party was held up by heavy machine-gun fire from another "Pill Box".
 Indicating an objective to the remainder of his party he attacked the "Pill Box" with a Lewis gun section and captured a further 35 prisoners with machine guns, thus enabling the party to continue their advance.

 The bold and gallant action of this officer contributed very materially to the capture of the main objective and was a wonderful inspiration to all ranks in pressing home the attack on a very strong position.

 He later achieved the rank of captain.

-Post World War I
+Post-war

 Rutherford as Sergeant-at-Arms for the Ontario Legislature in 1937.

 From 1934 to 1940, Rutherford was the Sergeant at Arms of the Ontario Legislature when Mitchell Hepburn was Premier.
 He was the first sergeant to eject a member of the Legislature.

-During World War II he served with the Veterans Guard of Canada, reaching the rank of Captain.
+During the Second World War Rutherford served with the Veterans Guard of Canada, reaching the rank of captain.

 C.S.
-Rutherford was the last recipient of the Victoria Cross from World War I to die, on 11 June 1989 at the age of 97.
+Rutherford was the last recipient of the Victoria Cross from the First World War to die, on 11 June 1989 at the age of 97.
 He is buried at The Union Cemetery, Colborne, Ontario, Canada.

 The location of Rutherford's medals is not public knowledge.